beeware/briefcase/docs/reference/configuration.rst

 A hexadecimal RGB color value (e.g., ``#008577``) to use as the primary color for the application.
-This setting is only used if the platform allows color modification, otherwise it is ignored.
+This setting is only used if the platform allows color modification, otherwise, it is ignored.

 ``primary_color_dark``
 ~~~~~~~~~~~~~~~~~~~~~~

 A hexadecimal RGB color value (e.g., ``#008577``) used alongside the primary
 color.
 This setting is only used if the platform allows color modification,
-otherwise it is ignored.
+otherwise, it is ignored.

 .. _configuration-requires-key: